 When he hugged Mama, her face was toward me and stony, like back there with Henry.
 My father strutted about that hotel room boasting of his personal chef's job for Big Bill Thompson the mayor of Chicagoxxxi.

 He told Mama and me, "I am a changed man now.
 I have saved my money and now I really have something to offer my wife and son.
 Won't you come back to me and try again?
 I am older now, and I bitterly regret my mistakes of the past."

-Like a black-widow spider spinning a web around her prey, Mama put up enough resistance to make him pitch himself into a sweatxxxi then agreed to go back to him.
+Like a black-widow spider spinning a web around her prey, Mama put up enough resistance to make him pitch himself into a sweatxxxii then agreed to go back to him.

 My father's house was crammed with expensive furniture and art pieces.
-He had thousands of dollars invested in rich clothing and linens.xxxii
+He had thousands of dollars invested in rich clothing and linens.xxxiii

 After a week, my hustler uncle brought Steve to visit us, and to case the lay out.
 My father bought the cousin angle and broke out his best cigars and cognac for the thieves.
 It was another week before they took him off.